dwarvesf/challenge/query-big-database/solution.md

 - Do not create index for columns with too many duplicate values, null
 - Using multiple columns in an index, it is necessary to pay attention to the order of columns.
 - Index does not work for operators ```<>``` ```(!=)``` or ```NOT IN```
+- Avoid using subqueries: Subqueries can be slow and difficult to optimize, try to find an alternative solution using JOINs or temporary tables.

 Create index for single column